Pedro-Gregorio/TubeMod/documentation/Features.md

 These changes take effect when you open a new YouTube video.

 - Hide Title
+- Hide Subscribers Count
 - Hide Likes/Dislikes
+- Hide Share Button
 - Hide Description
-- Automatically expand Video Description
+- Hide Chapters, Transcript and Links in the Description
 - Hide Categories/Games
 - Hide Comments
 - Hide Tabs